How long is the CAT 4 test?

-Actual testing time is 72 minutes with each of the eight tests lasting between between 8-10 minutes.
-The test battery in total takes approximately 2 hours 15 minutes.
+Managing your time during the CAT4 test is essential and provide you with some precious seconds for those extra difficult questions.
+Actual testing time for each of the eight tests lasts between between 8-10 minutes.
+The test battery in total takes approximately 2 hours 15 minutes but actual time in a tests adds up to 72 minutes.

 Breakdown of individual CAT4 test times